- Manuscript Submissions Requirements Checklist

 Correspondence/Rebuttal.
 These papers are critical or significant remarks on previously published works in the journal.
 Correspondence is a technical contribution providing, with supporting material, a respectful but alternative point of view to a publication that has appeared in ACS Central Science.
 The author of the original publication may be invited to write a Rebuttal.
 The Correspondence and Rebuttal will appear in the same issue of the journal, when possible.

 Transparent Peer Review

 ACS Central Science offers authors of new In Focus, Outlook, and Research Article manuscripts submitted after November 3, 2021 an opportunity to participate in transparent peer review.
 Transparent peer review allows the reader to see the exchange between authors and reviewers.
 If the author chooses to participate in transparent peer review, the anonymous reviews and the author’s response to the reviewers’ comments will be published as supporting information, freely available alongside the article at the time of publication.
+Reviewers will remain anonymous unless they choose to sign their reviewer report and the editor agrees to disclose this information.
 More information about transparent peer review can be found here or at a recently published editorial.

 ACS Publishing Center

 While this document will provide basic information on how to prepare and submit the manuscript as well as other critical information about publishing, we also encourage authors to visit the ACS Publishing Center for additional information on everything that is needed to prepare (and review) manuscripts for ACS journals and partner journals, such as

 - Mastering the Art of Scientific Publication, which shares editor tips about a variety of topics including making your paper scientifically effective, preparing excellent graphics, and writing cover letters.